 Memory loss is one of the most common symptoms of dementia.

-Memory technology helps take the pressure off caregivers to keep reminding someone about important tasks.
+Memory technology helps reduce the burden on caregivers to repeatedly remind someone about essential tasks.

 It also gives the person with dementia a sense of autonomy.
 Constant reminders from a machine rather than a person can seem less annoying or patronizing.